|K-9 Officer Apollo Retires|

 Residents are reminded that the final collection of leaves will be the week of December 5.
 All leaves shall be placed curbside by 7:00 a.m. on Monday, December 5.
 The crews will not be collecting additional leaves after passing through a neighborhood during the week of December 5, and, as such, property owners will be responsible for disposing of leaves after the final collection.
 The cooperation of residents and business owners in complying with this closeout activity will be greatly appreciated.

 |Keep the Wreath Red this Holiday Season|

-The City of Lebanon announces a new Holiday Fire Safety Campaign referred to as "Keep the Wreath Red".
+The City of Lebanon announces the Holiday Fire Safety Campaign referred to as "Keep the Wreath Red".
 This program will be used to raise fire safety awareness during the holiday season.
-Each city fire station, the Lebanon Farmer's Market, and Mel's Diner will host a wreath that is wrapped with red lights.
+Each City of Lebanon Fire Station, City Hall, the Lebanon Farmer's Market and Mel's Diner will host a wreath that is wrapped with red lights.
 The wreaths will remain lit 24 hours a day during the holiday season from November 23 at 6:00 p.m. to New Year's Day at 6:00 p.m.
 If a fire occurs during the holiday season, a white bulb will replace a red bulb on the wreath.
 The hope is the red wreath will serve as a constant reminder to practice fire safety during the holiday season.
 Click on the below link for more information.